rauc/rauc-hawkbit-updater/docs/using.rst

 The clients request has:

-- to have a TLS connection to the reverse proxy server
+- to have a TLS connection to the reverse proxy server (`ssl` config option must be true)
 - to contain the client certificate
 - to have the common name of the server certificate match the server name set in the configuration file as "hawkbit_server"